CLATR will sponsor several activities at the 2019 National AALAS Meeting

 Test your pathology skills in and fun an interactive session that has become an AALAS mainstay.
 Cash $$ prize for the highest score and one lucky trainee will be randomly selected at the luncheon for a cash participation prize.

 12:30 - 2:00 PM

 See program for location!

 Two special platform sessions dedicated solely to trainees and their research.
 Join us for an exciting morning of ground breaking research from future field leaders!

-Check your program for locations!
+Check your program for time and locations!